OPC 10000-4 specifies all Services needed for OPC UA Historical Access. In particular:

 The StatusCode in addition contains an informational bit called Semantics Changed (see OPC 10000-4).

 UA Servers that implement OPC UA Historical Access should not set this bit; rather they should propagate the StatusCode which has been stored in the data repository.
-The Client should be aware that the returned data values may have this bit set.
+The Client should be aware that the returned data values can have this bit set.

 The continuationPoint parameter in the HistoryRead Service is used to mark a point from which to continue the history read if not all values could be returned in one response.
 The value is opaque for the Client and is only used to maintain the state information for the Server to continue from.
-For HistoricalDataNode requests, a Server may use the timestamp of the last returned data item if the timestamp is unique.
+For HistoricalDataNode requests, a Server can use the timestamp of the last returned data item if the timestamp is unique.
 This can reduce the need in the Server to store state information for the ContinuationPoint.

 If the Client specifies a ContinuationPoint that is no longer valid, then the Server shall return a Bad_ContinuationPointInvalid error.